 When automotive headlights turn yellow or become fogged, they are a danger to other cars, pedestrians as well as your family and yourself.
 The fogging while but still clear white lenses results in a condition that eventually defuses the light significantly, lowering the effectiveness of the lighting up to 80% and the distance the light travels up to 60%.
 Yellowed lenses can be an even worse condition which can eventually cause up to 90% of light to be defused rather than shining straight forward.

 In many states, severely yellowed or impaired headlights may mean a costly ticket of up to $250.00 and or license suspension.
 Automotive headlights are serious business and involve real safety issues in the maintenance of your car.
-But even more important, every day you let those headlights get worse, you are driving a really ugly car that you need to be driving in that condition with Pro Tint Auto Detailing so close by.
+But even more important, every day you let those headlights get worse, you are driving a really ugly car that can be easily restored.

-Replacing cloudy headlights and what get foggy is not replacing the headlight, but actually replacing the entire plastic lenses assembly costing from $200.00 to as high as $450.00 per side in some cases.
-But Pro Tint Auto Detailing has a better way, not hooky fix like you buy over the counter that sort of works for a few months then reverts back.
-No, our solution is permanent and puts your headlight lenses assembly back to like new condition, we turn back the clock.
-Our process gives you another 2-5 years depending on if your car is kept in garage or sun.
+Replacing cloudy headlights isn’t replacing the headlight, but actually replacing the entire plastic lenses assembly costing from $200.00 to as high as $450.00 per side in some cases.
+But Pro Tint Auto Detailing has a better way.
+We don’t offer hooky fixes that sort of work for a few months then revert back.
+No, our solution is permanent and puts your headlight lenses assembly back to like new condition.
+We turn back the clock.
+Our process gives you another 2-5 years depending on how your car is kept.

 Why do automotive headlights turn yellow and foggy?